House of Dakay in Ivana, Batanes

-The town of Ivana is not only known for the most talked about “Honesty Coffee Shop“, it also has a Unesco heritage building that is popularly known as House of Dakay.
+The town of Ivana is not only known for the most talked-about “Honesty Coffee Shop but” it also has a heritage building that is popularly known as House of Dakay.

 Being the most photographed person in Batanes, she already knows what to do each time she welcomes tourists in her house.
 She poses beside the thick wooden door while sharing her stories with a humorous twist.

-Sad News: Lola Ida or Florestida Estrella passed away last January 2014, lets pray for her.
+Sad News: Lola Ida or Florestida Estrella passed away last January 2014, Reset in Peace Lola Ida.